peteretelej/mimi/README.md

 ```
 whoami
 # checks if the ip has changed and submits the new one to the kvstore
+# If KVSTORE or KVCRED are not set, this will simply return the IP

 whoami -interval 1h
 # specify custom check interval of 1hour (default 5minutes)